Perrie Edwards Beats Ex Zayn Malik At BRIT Awards, New Boyfriend By Her Side

 Perrie Edwards had a huge win over her ex-boyfriend, former One Direction member Zayn Malik at the BRIT Awards this week, according to the Daily Mail.

-Edwards and the other members of Little Mix with thrilled to win their first ever BRIT Award, but that was just the start.
+Edwards and the other members of Little Mix were thrilled to win their first ever BRIT Award, but that was just the start.
 Not only did the group win the award for their song “Shout Out To My Ex,” which was inspired by Malik’s high-profile breakup with Perrie Edwards, but they beat out the infamous ex who was nominated for his single “Pillowtalk” in the same category.

 Perrie Edwards truly have the last laugh after her emotional breakup, as she arrived arm in arm with her new boyfriend, footballer Alex Oxlade-Chamberlain.
 The pair later shared a romantic photo on Instagram with the caption “What a night!”